nembery/saltstack-panorama-log-listener/README.md

-# Saltstack Event / Log Listener
+# Saltstack Event / Panorama Log Listener

-This is a simple example of how to set up a log listener to execute arbitrary python code in response to various logs
+This is a simple example of how to set up a log listener to execute arbitrary python code in response to various logs from Panorama.

-## Basic flow
+## Example Details

+This example configured Panorama to send an event when a new device connects and is placed in the 'staging' device group.

+Saltstack is then configured to connect to that device, update it's dynamic content, then move it into a new device group.
+More actions and compliance checks could easily be added.

+## Extending this Example

 1. Set up HTTP log forwarding profile in PAN-OS, the URI to send the logs will be something like /hook/vistoq/device-connected.
-Ensure you add a header of 'Content-Type': 'Application/json' and Use the following log format:
+Ensure you add a header of 'Content-Type': 'Application/json' and use the following log format.
+The panorama-config directory contains a skillet to push the appropriate config.

     ```json
      {